rstakenborg/someuuids/README.md

 ### behavior

 We work backwards from the preallocated chunk highest ID to the lowest, it just makes the code flow a bit nicer

+## Future Considerations

+- VSCode allows for keybindings which could make for a really quick option.
+Given the team technical skills, keyboard shortcuts may be appreciated
+- A prettify/format would go a long way with more complex snippets
+- Really complex snippets can be added as separate files instead of inline as currently done
+- insertSnippet command used to take a dict of arguments to allow a specific snippet to be provided, but this seems to have changed.
+We may be able to reduce the prompts for the user